hortonworks/cloudbreak/DEVELOPMENT.md

 export CB_SCHEMA_SCRIPTS_LOCATION=/Users/myusername/prj/cloudbreak/core/src/main/resources/schema
 ```

-**Step 6:** Use the following command to kill a Cloudbreak container running inside the boot2docker and to redirect the Cloudbreak-related traffic to the Cloudbreak running in the IDEA:
+**Step 6:** Use the following command to kill a Cloudbreak container running inside the docker machine and to redirect the Cloudbreak-related traffic to the Cloudbreak running in the IDEA:

 ```
 cbd util local-dev